alanfranz/killmesoftly/README.md

 * add options for matching on full name, not just on process name
 * remove dependency on bash and let sh suffice.
 * add tool in Linuxbrew and Homebrew repositories for easy install.
-* make the testsuite runnable on OSX
+* make the testsuite runnable on OSX (currently prevented by extended sed regexp)

 ## Thanks